-NO. SIZE OF FARM 1.7.1 Pesticides are prepared and applied by persons who correctly use appropriate protective and safety equipment.
-SH MF LF 1.7.2 Minimum Personal Protective Equipment is worn while preparing and applying pesticides, which includes protection of the following body parts from dermal absorption, ingestion and inhalation: - Face and airways: eyes, ear canal, nose, scalp - Limbs: arms, feet, palms, forearms - Abdomen and genital area.
+NO. CORE INDICATORS SIZE OF FARM 1.7.1 Pesticides are prepared and applied by persons who correctly use appropriate protective and safety equipment.
+1.7.2 Minimum Personal Protective Equipment is worn while preparing and applying pesticides, which includes protection of the following body parts from dermal absorption, ingestion and inhalation: - Face and airways: eyes, ear canal, nose, scalp - Limbs: arms, forearms, palms, legs, feet - Abdomen and genital area.
 SH MF LF 1.7.3 Pesticide labels are checked regularly (at least every spray season) to ensure that the appropriate Personal Protective Equipment is available for the pesticides being used.
 1.7.4 Training on safe work procedures and the maintenance, use and proper storage of Personal Protective Equipment has been delivered to all staff who work with pesticides.
 SH MF LF NO. IMPROVEMENT INDICATORS SIZE OF FARM 1.7.5 Proportion of farms where pesticides are prepared and applied by persons who correctly use appropriate protective and safety equipment.
 SH MF LF 1.7.6 Frequency at which Personal Protective Equipment is checked for wear and tear, and replaced if required.
-SH MF LF 1.7.7 Frequency at which refresher training on safe work procedures and the maintenance, use and proper storage of Personal Protective Equipment is provided.
+Frequency at which refresher training on safe work procedures and the maintenance, use and proper storage of Personal Protective Equipment is provided.
+SH MF LF